chrislee8684/formal-verification/README.md

 4. **liveness.ltl** and **safety.pctl** are definitions for our verifiable properties.
 5. **presentation.pdf** is a copy of the presentation slides we used for our final presentation.

+## Running the Source Code
+If you wish to run the source code you may compile it yourself.
+The source C++ file is called market-maker.cpp.
+However, we already include a compiled executable called market-maker.exe.

 ## Running Our Static Analysis Tool
 We used clang-tidy to perform static analysis on our codebase, see below for the most recent output.